Difference Between Microprocessor Vs Microcontroller

 That depends on your application.
 If the input and output are defined, use a microcontroller.
 If not use a microprocessor

-What are few example of microprocessor based system?
+What are a few examples of microprocessor-based systems?

-What are few examples of microcontroller based system?
+What are a few examples of microcontroller-based systems?

 Microwave, Washing machine, refrigerator,